-No visit to Chicago is complete without visiting the city’s most recognizable landmark, the Willis Tower (formerly known as the Sears Tower).
-The Willis tower is the tallest building in the Western Hemisphere.
-And no visit to the Willis Tower is complete without heading up to Skydeck, the highest building observation deck in the world located on the 103rd floor.
+No visit to Chicago is complete without visiting the city’s most recognizable landmark, the Willis Tower, which is the tallest building in the Western Hemisphere.

-Skydeck Chicago lets visitors get an unbelievable view of Chicago (and up to four states on a clear day: Illinois, Indiana, Michigan, and Wisconsin).
+Head up to Skydeck Chicago, the highest building observation deck in the world located on the 103rd floor, for an unbelievable view of Chicago (and up to four states on a clear day: Illinois, Indiana, Michigan, and Wisconsin).

 Visitors can also step out onto “the Ledge”, a heart-pounding experience.
 See who is the bravest among you as you walk out onto a balcony made entirely of thick glass that extends out from the side of the building.